NimbleFins has been featured on

 - Malicious damage

-One often overlooked component of building insurance is liability coverage.
+One often overlooked component of buildings insurance for a commercial property owner is liability insurance.
 This may be included for free in some policies, while other policies might require you to pay an extra premium—but either way it can protect against claims of injury or property damage made by third parties.
 (In this respect, building owner liability operates similar to a public liability coverage).
 If someone visiting your premises is injured and it's claimed that the building owner is to blame, you could be sued for negligence.

 Who Needs Commercial Building Insurance?